2005 Israeli Labor Party leadership election: Aftermath

-Peres initially claimed that widespread fraud might have taken place during the primary but met with Peretz and conceded on 11 November. he left the labor party on 30 November to join the newly-formed Kadima party, and was elected President of Israel in 2007.
-Peretz and the Labor party went on to contest the 2006 election, in which they came in second and won 19 seats, achieving no net change in seats.
+Peres initially claimed that widespread fraud might have taken place during the primary but met with Peretz and conceded on 11 November.
+He left the labor party on 30 November to join the newly-formed Kadima party, and was elected President of Israel in 2007.
+Peretz and the Labor party went on to contest the 2006 election, in which they came in second and won 19 seats, the same amount as in 2003.
 Peretz was later defeated for re-election as leader of the Labor Party in 2007 by Ehud Barak.